-Some of the overlap includes:
+Some of the overlaps include:

-Addressing physical and/or developmental limitations
+Addressing physical and developmental limitations

-The use of physical agent modalities (hot packs, Electrical stimulation, paraffin bath etc.)
+The use of physical agent modalities (hot packs, electrical stimulation, paraffin bath, etc.)

 The use of exercise and prescription

-Recommendation of assistive devices (orthotics, walker, wheelchair, etc.) or adaptive equipment (sock aid, reacher etc.)
+Recommendation of assistive devices (orthotics, walker, wheelchair, etc.) or adaptive equipment (sock aid, reacher, etc.)

-- Self-care: grooming, bathing, feeding etc.
+- Self-care: grooming, bathing, feeding, etc.

-- Managing oneself and others at home and in the community: taking care of one's family, shopping, household tasks, managing one's health etc.
+- Managing oneself and others at home and in the community: taking care of one's family, shopping, household tasks, managing one's health, etc.